ubports/system-image/resolver/docs/readme.rst

  * ``phablet.pubkey.asc`` - This is the public key used to sign various other files in the hierarchy.
 In order to prevent man-in-the-middle attacks, the system must download this key over https.
+Eventually, this key will be installed in the initial device flash and not typically downloaded over the internet.
  * ``channels.json`` - This file contains a listing of all the available channels.
 It's contents are detailed below.
  * ``channels.json.asc`` - The detached signature of the ``channels.json``